lanoxx/tilda/README.md

 probably follows the pattern, so give it a try.
 Alternatively, you can use the configuration wizard, and press the "Pull Down Terminal" button on the "Keybindings" tab, then type the combination you want to use.
 Hopefully, Tilda will be able to grab it for you.
-The `<TAB>` key cannot be grabbed, so at the moment combinations such as `<Ctrl><Tab>` are not possible.
+The `<Tab>` key cannot be grabbed, so at the moment combinations such as `<Ctrl><Tab>` are not possible.

 # Files that Tilda creates